 Sync photos in iTunes on Mac with devices

-If you have an iPod with a color display, an iPhone, or an iPad, you can add digital photos to it using iTunes.
+If you have an iPod with a colour display, an iPhone or an iPad, you can add digital photos to it using iTunes.

 You can connect iPhone, iPad, and some iPod models to a TV to view photos.